CHEMeDATA/bruker-nmr-acqus-files/README.md

 ### jcamp comments

-Note, in the example above, two comment starting with `$$` up to the end of each line, appears after the data.
+Note, in the example above, two comments starting with `$$` finishing with the end of each line.

 Other exemples of comment found in `acqus` files: